Create a Website Account - Manage notification subscriptions, save form progress and more.

 The leaf pick up schedule will be posted on the home page of the town website before we begin the leaf pick up program each year.

 Residents can bring leaves and brush to the Transfer Station.
-Leaves must be loose or in paper bags (no plastic bags) and tree limbs and logs must be no longer than 4 feet long and 6 inches wide.
-Commercial contractors must purchase tickets from the Highway Department.
-Tickets are $8 for up to 125 pounds.
+Leaves must be loose or in paper bags (no plastic bags) and tree limbs and logs must be no more than 4 feet long and 6 inches in diameter.
+Commercial Contractors must pay to dump at the Transfer station.
+The cost is: $8 for up to 125 pounds of trash or brush and $35 per load for loose leaves and $35 per Ton for an oversized truck.
+Credit/Debit cards only, NO cash is accepted.

 For information about the town’s Large Waste Pickup Program please visit the Public Works Department page.